 You can shred your own carrots using a hand grater or food processor or buy a pre-shredded bag.
-I used pre-shredded carrots from Grimmway Farms who sent me carrots for an upcoming project in May and had some leftover.
-They were a little big for cookie dough as is, so next time I’d chop them a little more finer.
+I used pre-shredded carrots, which were a little big for cookie dough as is, so next time I’d chop them a little more finer.
 I used walnuts, but you can easily substitute pecans (or leave them out altogether, but I do love the crunchy texture they add).

 - 2 cups all purpose flour

 - 2 teaspoons baking powder

 - 1/4 teaspoon ground clove